broadinstitute/sam/README.md

 ## Requirements

 ### Guiding Principles
 There are no special/super users in this system.
 All api calls authenticate as subjects with access rights determined by policies in the same way.
 In other words, this system should use its own policy mechanisms internally for any authorization needs.
-(Note that this does leave the problem of bootstrapping, i.e. how is the first user created, which can be achieved by scripts outside the system with direct data store level access)
+(Note that this does leave the problem of bootstrapping, i.e. how is the first user created, which can be achieved by scripts outside the system with direct data store level access.)
-This system can be publically facing.
-This does not mean that it will be in all cases but it should be designed with this in mind
+This system can be publicly facing.
+This does not mean that it will be in all cases but it should be designed with this in mind.
-Authentication is handled at a higher level than this application, e.g. via OAuth and an OIDC proxy
+Authentication is handled at a higher level than this application, e.g. via OAuth and an OIDC proxy.

 ### Evaluation
 Evaluation is the act of determining what a user may access.
-1. Given a subject, resource and action emit a yes or no response, i.e. can the subject perform the action on the resource?
+1. Given a user, resource and action emit a yes or no response, i.e. can the user perform the action on the resource?
-1. Given a subject and a resource type, list all resources and associated policies on which the user is a member of (directly or indirectly) at least one policy.
+1. Given a user and a resource type, list all resources and associated roles the user has (directly or indirectly).
-1. Given a subject and resource, list all the actions the user may perform on that resource
+1. Given a user and resource, list all the actions the user may perform on that resource
-1. Given a subject and resource, list all the user’s roles on that resource
+1. Given a user and resource, list all the user’s roles on that resource

 Of these 1 and 2 are the most important from a performance standpoint.
 Expect 1 to be called for almost every api call in a system.
 Expect 2 to be called from UI list pages where users generally want a snappy response.

 ### Resource and Policy Management
 A policy is specific to a resource and a resource may have multiple policies.
-Each policy consists of a set of 1 or more subjects/groups and a set of 1 or more actions/roles.
+Each policy consists of a set of 1 or more subjects and a set of 1 or more actions/roles.
 All of the subjects may perform all of the actions in the policy.
 A policy may also be marked as public effectively meaning all users are members.
 Each policy has a name that is unique within a resource.
 Access to actions through policies is additive (i.e. the actions available to a user on a resource is an accumulation of all policies the user is a member of for that resource).

 There must be functions to create, delete and manage policies for resources.
 There must be access control around deleting resources and managing policies.
 There must be some built-in actions to do so (delete, read-policies, alter-policies).